Jethro-magaji/gemini-chatbot/README.md

 1. Click the upload button
 2. Select supported documents
 3. Wait for processing
+4. Smart document summary
-4. Chat with context from your documents
+5. Chat with context from your documents

 ## 🤝 Contributing